Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Abstract

 \section{Abstract}

 Recent advancements in Large Language Models (LLMs) and the proliferation of Text-Attributed Graphs (TAGs) across various domains have positioned LLM-enhanced TAG learning as a critical research area.
-By utilizing rich graph descriptions, this paradigm leverages LLMs to generate high-quality embeddings, thereby enhancing the representational capacity of Graph Neural Networks (GNNs).
-However, the field faces significant challenges: (1) the absence of a unified framework to systematize the diverse optimization perspectives arising from the complex interactions between LLMs and GNNs, and (2) the lack of a robust method capable of handling real-world TAGs, which often suffer from texts and edge sparsity, leading to suboptimal performance.
+However, the field faces significant challenges: (1) the absence of a unified framework to systematize the diverse optimization perspectives, and (2) the lack of a robust method capable of handling real-world TAGs, which often suffer from text and edge sparsity, leading to suboptimal performance.
 To address these challenges, we propose UltraTAG, a unified pipeline for LLM-enhanced TAG learning.
-UltraTAG provides a unified comprehensive and domain-adaptive framework that not only organizes existing methodologies but also paves the way for future advancements in the field.
-Building on this framework, we propose UltraTAG-S, a robust instantiation of UltraTAG designed to tackle the inherent sparsity issues in real-world TAGs.
-UltraTAG-S employs LLM-based text propagation and text augmentation to mitigate text sparsity, while leveraging LLM-augmented node selection techniques based on PageRank and edge reconfiguration strategies to address edge sparsity.
-Our extensive experiments demonstrate that UltraTAG-S significantly outperforms existing baselines, achieving improvements of 2.12\% and 17.47\% in ideal and sparse settings, respectively.
-Moreover, as the data sparsity ratio increases, the performance improvement of UltraTAG-S also rises, which underscores the effectiveness and robustness of UltraTAG-S.
+UltraTAG provides a comprehensive and domain-adaptive framework that not only organizes existing methodologies but also paves the way for future advancements.
+Building on this framework, we propose UltraTAG-S, a robust instantiation designed to tackle sparsity issues in real-world TAGs.
+UltraTAG-S employs LLM-based text propagation and augmentation to mitigate text sparsity, while leveraging LLM-augmented node selection based on PageRank and edge reconfiguration strategies to address edge sparsity.
+Our experiments demonstrate UltraTAG-S significantly outperforms existing baselines, achieving improvements of 2.12\% and 17.47\% in ideal and sparse settings, respectively.
+Moreover, as the data sparsity ratio increases, the performance improvement of UltraTAG-S also rises.